Wolfhounds227/TAPAutomation/README.md

 # TAPAutomation
-Outlook Email Enumeration and clicking URL links in powershell
+Outlook Email Enumeration and clicking URL links within each email in the inbox using powershell